luxass/actions-kit/README.md

 # actions-kit

-An opinionated toolkit for GitHub Actions
+A toolkit for GitHub Actions (HIGHLY EXPERIMENTAL)